naomijub/wooridb/book/src/sec-5-auth.md

 * `ADMIN` is the admin's user id.
 * `ADMIN_PASSWORD` is the admin's user password.

+One optional environment variable can be used to configure the time to expirate a session token. `SESSION_EXPIRATION_TIME` has a default value of 3600 seconds, or 1 hour.

 ## Creating new users
 * `ADMIN` is the only user role capable of creating new users.
 For now there can only be one `ADMIN`.